 In this tutorial, we will show you how to install Mtop (MySQL Database Server Monitoring) on your CentOS 6 server.
 For those of you who didn’t know, Mtop is an open-source real-time MySQL Server monitoring program that shows queries that are taking a long time to process and kills those longer queries after a certain number of the specified times.
 Stop program enables us to monitor and identify performance and related issues of MySQL Server from the command line interface similar to Linux Top Command.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step-by-step installation Stop on CentOS 6.
+I will show you the step-by-step installation Stop on CentOS 6.

 Install Mtop (MySQL Database Server Monitoring) on CentOS 6